What is it?

-Demonstration Farms, where perennial grass production, cover crops, and their use in …
+Demonstration Farms, where perennial grass production, cover crops, and their use in biogas …

 The USDA has sponsored the development of a new series of extension materials designed specifically with new farmers in mind.
 Called “Energy Answers for the Beginning Farmer & Rancher”, it utilizes farm energy experts from university extension programs across the country to answer hot-topic energy questions.
 The main product of the project is a series of short, engaging videos and resources that give useful tips and information on-farm energy.